 The Chinese Building Industry is experiencing an unprecedented boom as China’s economy rapidly grows.
 This has direct consequences on China’s green house gas emission (GHG) levels resulting from the use of energy in buildings.
-GBPN works in partnership with the Energy Foundation China on a specific programme of research activities to help decision-makers craft building energy performance policy-packages that can improve the energy performance of new and existing buildings in China, and contain the growth of CO2 emissions from buildings.
+GBPN works in partnership with Chinese experts on specific programmes to help decision-makers craft building energy performance policy-packages that can improve the energy performance of new and existing buildings in China, and contain the growth of CO2 emissions from buildings.

 The building sector’s growth evidently results from its demographic and evolutions.
 According to statistics, from 1996 to 2008 approximately 130 million rural residents left rural areas to settle down in cities, leading to a decline in the rural population from 850 million to 720 million.
 As much as the building sector will continue to boom, it is nearly inconceivable to measure its magnitude.

-The GBPN Chinese programme aims at facilitating international exchange of knowledge and expertise on best-practice policies for low energy, carbon and energy efficient buildings in China.
+The GBPN activities in China aim at facilitating international exchange of knowledge and expertise on best-practice policies for low energy, carbon and energy efficient buildings in China.
 We provide a common platform to identify and translate Chinese best practices for global dissemination, facilitate Chinese and international knowledge exchange and capacity building.
-In partnership with the Energy Foundation China, we support Chinese institutions to identify and achieve the abatement potential of the Chinese building sector.
+We support Chinese institutions to identify and achieve the abatement potential of the Chinese building sector.

 The GBPN has identified several priority initiatives:

 - Expand policies to accelerate existing building retrofit

 - Demonstrate potential for low-energy buildings through validation of building energy performance